 Field Representatives Needed!

-RSVP seeks Field Representatives in Elko County, Lyon County and Nye/Esmeralda County
+RSVP seeks Field Representatives in Lyon County and Nye/Esmeralda County

 Come be a vital part of our team and make a positive difference.
 Help our community’s seniors remain independent and at home for as long as possible.
 You can be a shining star in someone’s life today!

-Under the direction of the RSVP Executive Director and Program Supervisor, this Field Representative will work with the community to:
+Under the direction of the RSVP Executive Director and Program Supervisor, the Field Representative will work with the community to:

 - Recruit and retain Transportation, Home Companion and Respite volunteers.